timothyrobbinscpa/timothyrobbinscpa.github.io/_posts/2023-11-30-cinema-revenue.md

 This analysis provides a detailed look at the factors driving cinema sales, utilizing a comprehensive dataset and advanced machine learning methods.
 The insights gained can help optimize ticket pricing, scheduling, and overall cinema management strategies.
 My transition from a CPA to a data scientist allows me to combine financial acumen with technical expertise, offering a unique perspective on data-driven decision-making.

 ## Discover the Full Story

-Explore the comprehensive analysis and dive deeper into the data, methodology, and insights by visiting the detailed project page [here](/cinema-revenue-post/).

 For those interested in the technical details, including the complete code and methodologies, view the project notebook on [NBViewer](https://nbviewer.org/github/yourusername/yourrepo/blob/master/notebooks/cinema_revenue_project.ipynb).